TurbulentRice/lr-ai-editor/README.md

 ## Ingest

 Extract image data from Lightroom catalog `.lrcat` files.
+Parses [Adobe XMP](https://www.adobe.com/products/xmp.html) data as well as internal develop settings.

 ## Train

-Train a model based on previously ingested slider data in `.csv` format.
+Train a model based on previously ingested slider data in `.csv` format and a directory of image previews to reference.
+The idea is that the model will learn ideal sldier settings based on raw image data.

 Can be run as a module via command line as well like:
 ```